Africa Batik: A Vibrant African Art & Craft Form with a Rich History

-History of Batik in Africa
+History of Batik Art in Africa

-Wax was used to adorn mummies in ancient Egypt, and wax resist methods may be traced back to that culture.
+Wax was used to adorn mummies in ancient Egypt, and wax-resist methods may be traced back to that culture.
 The method was eventually extended to other regions of Africa, such as West and Central Africa.

-Significance of African Batik in different cultures
+Significance of African Batik in Different Cultures

 The significance of African batik varies throughout the village African.
-For instance, complex motifs on garments worn for special occasions are made using batik in West Africa.
+For instance, complex motifs on shirts worn for special occasions are made using batik in West Africa.
 Batik is used to make vibrant African batik wall hangings and tapestries in Central Africa.

-Techniques and materials used in African Batik
+Techniques and Materials Used in African Batik Arts